-In particular, the Head of the Risk Division of the Parent Company is appointed/removed by the BoD, on the advice of the Risk and Controls Committee, with the support of the Appointments and Remuneration Committee, and having obtained the opinion of the Board of Statutory Auditors.
+In particular, the Head of the Risk Division of the Parent Company is appointed/ removed by the BoD, on the advice of the Risk Committee, with the support of the Appointments Committee, and having obtained the opinion of the Board of Statutory Auditors.

-The remuneration of the Head of the Risk Division of the Parent Company is determined by the BoD, on the proposal of the Appointments and Remuneration Committee, having heard the opinion of the Risk and Controls Committee and having consulted with the Board of Statutory Auditors.
+The remuneration of the Head of the Risk Division of the Parent Company is determined by the BoD, on the proposal of the Appointments Committee, having heard the opinion of the Risk Committee and having consulted with the Board of Statutory Auditors.

-In addition to being the Head of the Risk Management Function, the Head of the Risk Division oversees the coordination of all the second-level Corporate Control Functions with a view to optimising the flow of information between the Functions, supporting the planning of control activities and facilitating the implementation of remedial actions.
-Regarding the Compliance Function, both its internal organisational structure and its hierarchical reporting framework will undergo changes, in accordance with Bank of Italy requirements for Internal Control Systems.
+In addition to being the Head of the Risk Management Function, the Head of the Risk Division oversees the coordination of all the second-level Corporate Control Functions with a view to optimising the flow of information between the Functions, supports the planning of control activities and facilitates the implementation of remedial actions.

 In this document, the Risk Division structures relevant for the identification of the Risk Management Function and Internal Validation Function are represented by the Head of the Risk Division, the Risk Management Area structures and the Validation, Monitoring and Risk Reporting Area.

-Risk Management & Internal Validation FunctionsCredit
+Risk Management & Internal Validation Functions: relevant organizational units

 The Parent Company's Risk Management Area (hereinafter RMA) oversees and monitors overall risk for the Montepaschi Group.
 The Risk Management Area develops and implements the operational and regulatory systems for the measurement of both proprietary risk and customerrelated risks, assessing compliance with and adequacy of mitigation measures.
-The Area also oversees the development of internal and regulatory risk measurement models and systems in order to determine working capital and regulatory capital requirements, based on the existing regulatory options.
+The Area also oversees the development of internal and regulatory risk measurement models and systems in order to determine internal operational capital and regulatory capital requirements, based on the existing regulatory options.

 The Risk Management Area also oversees criteria for verification of MiFID compliance for investment products and services offered to customers, as well as those for risk and performance measurement and monitoring of products and portfolios held by customers.
-As at 31 December 2014, the Risk Management Area was structured into the following segments:
+As at 31 December 2015, the Risk Management Area was structured into the following segments:

-- Credit Risk and Risk Integration Service;
+- · Credit Risk and Risk Integration Service;

-- · Liquidity and Financial Risk;
+- Liquidity and Financial Risk;

 - · Operational and Reputational Risk;

 - Wealth Risk Management Service;

 - Risk Management Quality Monitoring staff, whose duty it is to support the Area Head in cross-divisional activities.